Traffic Assignment Problem for Footpath Networks with Bidirectional Links: Methodology

 Equation \eqref{eq:vdf_sym} represents the symmetry property of the link interaction in pVDF.
 Equation \eqref{eq:detvdf_sym} represents a pVDF form with symmetric link interaction that is extended from the well-known BPR function with $\alpha$ representing the ratio of travel time per unit distance at practical capacity to that at free flow while $\beta$ determines how fast the average travel time increases from free-flow to congested conditions.
 Links from both directions of the same bidirectional stream have identical travel times as required by Equation \eqref{eq:vdf_sym}.
 Further, Equation \eqref{eq:detvdf_sym} implies that flows from either direction have equivalent impact on travel time of both directions which complies with Definition \ref{sympVDF}.

 Existence and uniqueness of a UE-TAP solution are important properties that have been discussed in many past studies \citep{aashtiani1981equilibria,Sheffi1985, PatrikssonMichael1994Ttap}. \citet{Sheffi1985} proves that the first order condition $\frac{dz(x)}{dx} = 0$ of the Beckmann formulation is equivalent to the UE condition.
 Therefore, the UE solution exists at the local minimum points.
-Specifically, to prove the existence of a solution under UE conditions, \citet{Sheffi1985} assumes that travel time on any link depends on the flow of that link only.
+Specifically, to prove the existence of a solution under UE conditions, \citet{Sheffi1985} assumes that travel time on any link depends on the flow of that link only. { Consider a pair of links $b, b' \in A$ which belong to the same bidirecctional stream.}

 However, in the context of symmetric pVDF from Equation \eqref{eq:detvdf_sym}, Equation \eqref{eq:sheffi_existence} is no longer true since the travel time on a link is a function of flow from both reference direction and flow from the counter direction as shown in Equation \eqref{eq:sheffi_disproveexist}.